 Promacta uses

-The Food and Drug Administration (FDA) has approved Promacta to treat these conditions:
+The Food and Drug Administration (FDA) has approved Promacta to treat these conditions in certain situations:

 Thymoglobulin uses

 Thymoglobulin is used off-label for the treatment of SAA.
-(Off-label use is when a drug that’s approved to treat one condition is used to treat a different condition.)
+Off-label use is when a drug that is approved to treat one condition is used to treat a different condition.

 Drug forms and administration

-Promacta comes in two forms.
+Promacta comes in two forms, either of which you take once per day.
 One is a tablet that you swallow.
-The other is a packet of powder that you’ll mix with water to create a suspension (liquid).
-The suspension is to be used with an oral syringe.
+The other is a powder that you mix with water to create a suspension (liquid).
+You take the suspension using an oral syringe.

-Thymoglobulin comes as an infusion, which is an injection into your vein that’s slowly dripped in over time.
-The drug is given by a healthcare professional.
+Thymoglobulin comes as an intravenous (IV) infusion, which is an injection into your vein that is given slowly over time.
+A healthcare professional administers the IV infusion.

 Side effects and risks